 This company is responsible for the biggest growth in the town of Bohemia City.
 They established a mill, tramway, power stations, many outbuildings, and most famously, a post office, which still stands today.

 During this time, many roads were constructed that connected the mines and existing roads together.
 Traveling through the Bohemia Mining District had never been easier or faster.
-Most of these roads still exist in some capacity today, although most are very difficult to navigate in a car or even four wheel drive highway vehicle.
+Most of these roads still exist in some capacity today, although many are overgrown and very difficult to navigate in a car or even four wheel drive highway vehicle.

 The mining town saw another lull around the great depression when Higgens and Hinsdale or H&H leased the vast majority of the district.
 For 20 years, they successfully mined gold and silver as well as copper, zinc and lead.